learn-co-curriculum/java-mod-4-maven-lifecycle/README.md

-# Lifecycles, phases, and goals
+# Maven Lifecycle

 ## Learning Goals

-- Define the relationships between Maven Lifecycles, Phases, Goals, and Plugins
+- Define the relationships between Maven lifecycles, phases, goals, and plugins.
+- Use IntelliJ's Maven Tool Window to execute a specific phase or goal.
+- Use Maven to build and execute a Java program.

 ## Introduction